 - Received a post-graduate degree within the past two years.
 In addition, to be considered, a candidate must have completed and obtained this degree prior to the beginning of the program period.
-The summer 2017 program period is June 19, 2017 – September 8, 2017.
+The summer 2019 program period is June 17, 2019 to September 6, 2019.

-- Completed graduate studies in Asia-related areas: research, evaluation, monitoring and/or learning with work experience in Asia.
+- Completed graduate studies in Asia-related areas: international relations, international development, public administration, public policy, law, political science, economics, women’s empowerment and/or sociology with work experience in Asia.

 - Authorization to legally work in the United States without sponsorship.

 - Strong written and verbal communication skills.

 - Great organizational skills.

 Who are we looking for?